oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

 If we try with a user / password, in this case username jill, password password (Yes, I know password is a very bad password, but this is for demo lab purposes only!)

-  6. Now try with this **Curl command**, the -u tell curl to encode the username / password that follows and add them to the request as the authentication header.
+  6. Now try with this curl command, the -u tells curl to encode the username / password that follows and add them to the request as the authentication header.

   - `curl -i -X GET -u jill:password http://localhost:8080/store/stocklevel`